louisyXIXy/Airtel-Menu-stimulation/README.md

 # Airtel-Menu-stimulation
-a program that stimulates the Aritel |Zambia| menu without payment gatgateway included
+a program that stimulates the Aritel |Zambia| menu without payment gateway included